jtimonen/mmd-dashboard/README.md

 # MMD dashboard
-An interactive dashboard for computing the Maximum Mean Discrepancy (MMD) [1] in various scenarios.
+An interactive dashboard where you can compute the Maximum Mean Discrepancy (MMD) [1] between two samples in various scenarios.
 Uses [shinydashboard](https://rstudio.github.io/shinydashboard/) and [EasyMMD](https://github.com/AnthonyEbert/EasyMMD).

 ## References